flanksource/docs/mission-control/docs/guide/playbooks/concepts/timeout.md

           ... # longer task
 ```

 If an action specifies a timeout longer than the playbook's timeout, the playbook timeout takes precedence.
-The action will be terminated when the playbook timeout is reached.
+Mission Control stops the action when it reaches the playbook timeout.